ar-to/mangree/README.md

 6. Basic knowledge of regex (regular expressions) in Javascript to understand string searching.
 7. Know how to use npm (node package manager) to install modules and have NodeJS installed.

+#### Specific things to know

+#####RequireJS
+There are three main files for running and updating requirejs:
+- src/js/require.config.js - main file to load modules and run logic
+- tools/rjs.build.js - run optimization r.js tool using CLI;must be in tools folder
+- gulpfile.js. - contains gulp tasks for running and optimizing scripts into dist/js/mangree.js

+Some of the reasons behind having different files is because one runs for requireJS specifically, the other for optimizing, and then there is the gulp file which really just runs the optimizer.
+An important note to keep in mind is that the optimizer uses almond.js as the AMD source over the default require.js mostly due to size.

 #### Download, Change , Push

 Clone repo